-To receive benefits under the Retiree Medical Plan, you may be required to make a contribution toward the cost of your coverage.
-Please consult the Contributions For Retiree Medical Coverage section on page 4 for a more detailed discussion of any potential contribution you will be required to make.
+To receive benefits under the Retiree Medical Plan, you will be required to make a contribution toward the cost of your coverage.
+Please consult the Contributions For Retiree Medical Coverage section for a more detailed discussion of the contribution you will be required to make.